Igalia/cog/CONTRIBUTING.md

 1. Change directory to the cloned repository.
 2. Create a build directory, and change into it.
 This is where the built files will be stored.
-3. Run CMake to generate configure the build.
+3. Run CMake to generate configuration for the build.
 4. Then run Make to compile the binaries.

 The following sequence of shell commands does the steps above: